 The Caribbean has been high on my bucket list for a long time.
 When you live in Australia, it’s easier to visit a Pacific island than to travel to the Caribbean.
 Now that I’m back in North America, however, I’m very eager to explore the Caribbean.
-Which islands and countries are on my wish list?
-Here are the top five destinations I would love to visit in the Caribbean.
+Which islands and countries are on my Caribbean wish list?
+Here are the top five destinations I would love to visit.

 The Bahamas consist of 700 islands, located just 80 kilometres off the coast of Florida.
 The tourism board boasts that the country’s water is the clearest in the world, which is definitely something I have to see to believe.
 My dream Bahamas holiday would include staying at Atlantis Paradise Island Resort and swimming with the pigs at Exuma.
 The resort has six different accommodation options, a massive water amusement park, and opportunities to swim with dolphins.